braindynamicslab/dl-task-contrast-prediction/README.md

 1. Set up your environment with the packages in `requirements.txt` in Python 3.9:

-2. Download HCP Workbench [https://www.humanconnectome.org/software/get-connectome-workbench](https://www.humanconnectome.org/software/get-connectome-workbench) for data preprocessing.
+2. Download [HCP Workbench](https://www.humanconnectome.org/software/get-connectome-workbench) for data preprocessing.

-3. Download HCP S1200 and HCP Retest dataset [https://db.humanconnectome.org/](https://db.humanconnectome.org), which are used in our experiments.
+3. Download HCP S1200 and [HCP Retest dataset](https://db.humanconnectome.org), which are used in our experiments.

-4. HCP1200 Parcellation+Timeseries+Netmats (PTN) [https://db.humanconnectome.org/data/projects/HCP_1200](https://db.humanconnectome.org/data/projects/HCP_1200) data are also needed for computing the resting-state fingerprints.
+4. [HCP1200 Parcellation+Timeseries+Netmats(PTN)](https://db.humanconnectome.org/data/projects/HCP_1200) data are also needed for computing the resting-state fingerprints.

 5. Run data preprocessing with the scripts under `preprocess` folder.